csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 - In total 2560 nodes with a total peak performance of 550 Petaflops
 - Each node has
-    - One latest generation AMD processor, code name Trento with 64 cores each running at 2.6 GHz (Trento)
+    - One latest generation AMD processor, code name EPYC with 64 cores each running at 2.6 GHz (Trento)
     - Four AMD MI250X GPUs with 128 GB of memory each
     - 512 GB of main memory
     - 2x3 TB of fast local storage